improvbutterfly/sqlalchemy-challenge/README.md

 ### Available Routes

 /api/v1.0/precipitation
-* Queries precipitation by date
+* Returns a JSON list of precipitation by date over the last year in the database.

 /api/v1.0/stations
-* Queries station data
+* Returns a JSON list of station data.

 /api/v1.0/tobs
-* Queries temperature data over the last year in the database at the most popular station
+* Returns a JSON list of temperature data over the last year in the database at the most popular station.

 /api/v1.0/<start_date>
 * Date parameter must be in format YYYY-MM-DD to return a result.
 Returns a JSON list of the minimum temperature, the average temperature, and the max temperature between a given start date and last date in database.
 Date range in database is 2010-01-01 to 2017-08-23